 Sheehan, who served as CalSTRS’ Director of Corporate Governance for ten years, now brings an interesting perspective to her new board seat at L Brands, the parent company to various American retailers including Victoria Secret and Bath & Body Works.

 “You have to remember,” said Sheehan, “that investors look to boards as their representatives.
 Large investors have thousands of companies and cannot possibly engage with them all.
 They depend on board members to represent their interests in the boardroom.”

 For this reason, investor focus on board composition will continue to sharpen.
 As disruption permeates industries and companies, investors will continue to assess: Are the right people sitting in the boardroom?

 According to panel discussions, the obstacles to board refreshment are fairly straight-forward.
 Too often, boards fail to set expectations with incoming directors around tenure, timelines and evaluations.

 “As new members arrive, board leadership should set the stage,” said one attendee.
 “Here’s why you’ve been recruited.
 Here’s how long we expect you to serve.
 Here’s how frequently we assess board composition…”

 Another faux pas is simply not devoting enough time to director succession planning on the board agenda.
-Evaluating board skills against long-term strategy should be a constant discussion, emphasized one panelist: “I think of boards as a mosaic of skills and experiences that you have to put together based on where the company is heading.
+Evaluating board skills against long-term strategy is one of the responsibilities of the Nominating and Governance committee, emphasized Pat Russo: “I think of boards as a mosaic of skills and experiences that you have to put together based on where the company is heading.
 This has to be a regular item on the agenda.”